 The Metolong Dam was constructed in 2015 to supply water to the capital city, Maseru and the surrounding urban areas in the lowlands of Lesotho.
 Due to climate change impacts such as soil erosion which is leading to siltation into the Metolong Dam, the dam system now faces a risk of reduced it’s life span.
 This therefore poses a serious concern to the livelihoods of Basotho who are benefiting from the supply of water by the dam.

-The Public Infrastructure Engineering Vulnerability Committee (PIEVC) methodology was used as a basis to discuss the process carried out to better understand the service reliability of water provision and structural integrity of the dam system under current and future climate conditions, at this workshop held from 31st January – 3rd February.
+The Public Infrastructure Engineering Vulnerability Committee (PIEVC) methodology was used as a basis to discuss the process carried out to better understand the service reliability of water provision and structural integrity of the dam system under current and future climate conditions, at the workshop held between the 31st January – 3rd February 2023.

 PIEVC protocol provides a tried & tested methodology to assess the climate risks of public infrastructure investments that can be adapted and replicated in various contexts.
 It’s participatory hybrid approach makes it also an ideal tool for data scarce environment.